lokesh-jonna/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio repository!
-This repository showcases my projects, assignments, and achievements as a Computer Science Engineering.
+This repository showcases my projects, assignments, and achievements.

 ## About Me
 I am a passionate developer with a keen interest in software development, algorithms, and problem-solving.
 I am constantly learning and exploring new technologies to enhance my skills.